TrustMateSA/MagentoPlugin/README.md

 * If you were using agreements from module please turn it off after upgrade.
 Use own agreement if necessary.

 #### Change log
+##### 3.0.5 (2023-08-08)
+- Fix the issue with average rating in graphql and the issue with the same ID in magento and trustmate review

 ##### 3.0.4 (2023-07-27)
 - Fixed query issue on version 2.4.5-p2